 The North Dakota Governor’s Schools (NDGS) are a summer residential honors program funded by the state of North Dakota.
 For six weeks you’ll live in a college dorm, take classes from college professors and interact with motivated and bright individuals like you in seven specialized areas: Architecture/Landscape Architecture, Engineering, English, Math, Experimental Science, Informational Technology, and Visual or Performing Arts.

 WHAT IS A TYPICAL DAY LIKE?

-Each day begins with “Life and Leadership” class where you’ll learn more about yourself and your classmates.
-After L&L, scholars separate into groups for discipline-specific classes and activities.
+Each day begins with a morning meeting where you’ll learn more about yourself and your classmates.
+After this, scholars separate into groups for discipline-specific classes and activities.
 Math scholars learn about fun math ideas like knot theory and the Rubik’s Cube.
 Science scholars work in the lab with college professors in a specific area of science.
-Visual arts scholars will explore different mediums and let their creativity grow.

 Evenings are filled with a wide range of activities.
 Scholars listen to and participate in ethics lectures from influential individuals, take fine arts classes, catch up on homework, and yes, have free time.
 At NDGS, evenings are a chance to gain experience outside your daily discipline and get acquainted with your classmates.
 Each day ends with a floor meeting in your residence hall and announcements for the next day are given.
 Scholars then head to bed; the next day’s schedule is sure to be busy!

 Weekends are also spent with NDGS scholars.
 Weekends are fully planned with a wide range of activities such as a trip to Minneapolis/St. Paul, canoeing, and everything in between.
 There’s a short break over the 4th of July holiday allowing you to go home to spend time with your family.